citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 # Conclusion

 It’s been a great year for Citra, and we are very glad to be able to work with and learn from so many awesome contributors.
-There's always many more ways to improve, and contributions are always welcome.
+There are always many more ways to improve, and contributions are always welcome.

 If you'd like to contribute, hop in our [Discord](https://citra-emu.org/discord) or IRC (freenode #citra-dev).
 If you can't contribute code, consider subscribing on [Patreon](https://patreon.com/citraemu)!